kubernetes/community/sig-aws/charter.md

 - Resource availability (prefer: sig-apimachinery, sig-network, sig-node)
 - Detailed design and scope of tests or tooling to run tests (prefer: sig-testing)
 - Detailed design and scope of scale tests or tooling to run scale tests (prefer: sig-scalability)
+- Troubleshooting and maintenance of test jobs related to kops (prefer: sig-cluster-lifecyle)
 - Reporting specific vulnerabilities in Kubernetes.
 Please report using these instructions: https://kubernetes.io/security/

 ## Roles and Organization Management